 - Various administrative errors

-A Fort Lauderdale auto accident lawyer from our firm can represent you from start to finish, helping you fight for fair compensation and prevent avoidable mistakes that could delay settlement of your case.
+A Fort Lauderdale auto accident lawyer from our firm can represent you from start to finish, helping you fight for fair compensation and preventing avoidable mistakes that could delay the settlement of your case.

 Work with your attorney to avoid delays that may slow down your case.
-Some things you can do that might help include:
+Some things you can do that might help include the following:

 - Follow doctor’s orders